 The purpose of the Iowa Nutrient Research Center is to pursue a science-based approach to nutrient management research through evaluating the performance of current and emerging nutrient management practices, and using an adaptive management framework for providing recommendations for the implementation of nutrient management practices and the development of new nutrient management practices.
 We continue to gain a better understanding of nutrient movement through the landscape in Iowa, and from that research, scientists funded by the center have made progress towards nutrient loss reduction.

-In its first five years, the center has received $8.72 million in state appropriations and supported 76 water quality projects.
-More than 95 percent of funding has gone directly to support research.
+Since 2013, the center has invested approximately $16.4 million in 136 nutrient-related water quality projects.
+More than 95 percent of the funding has gone directly to support research.
 Significant additional leveraging of center-supported projects comes through additional federal, state and private funding,

-- Led collaboration across Iowa's three Regents Universities and agencies, including USDA, IDNR and IDALS
+- Leading nutrient-related water quality research collaboration across Iowa's three Regents Universities and agencies, including USDA, IDNR and IDALS.

 - Center research shows that this edge-of-field practice that filters tile drainage through woodchips can significantly reduce nitrogen pollution.